+The Fund pays a management fee, which is accrued daily and paid monthly.
 The annual management fee rates, exclusive of taxes, are 1.80% for Series A and 0.80% for Series F.

-Performance Fees
+Performance fees

 The Fund (inclusive of and applicable to both Series A and Series F units) may pay a quarterly incentive fee (a "Performance Fee") to the Investment Manager, calculated and accrued weekly, and payable as of the last business day of each calendar quarter, or at other times (e.g. upon the dissolution of the Fund), equal to 20% of the net asset value per unit of Series A units of the Fund over and above the applicable High Water Mark converted to a percentage, and then multiplied by the average aggregate net asset value of the Fund (including the net asset value of Series A units of the Fund) over the relevant performance period.